-- Prohibited substance means a substance so described in the Prohibited List published by Drug Free Sport NZ (DFNZ) from time to time on its web site www.drugfreesport.org.nz - 15.2 The Sports Anti-Doping Rules made by DFNZ from time to time are applicable reference GNZ Advisory Circular AC 1-03 Anti-Doping Policy. - 15.3 If at any time a CFI or Contest Direct suspects that a pilot is affected by the use of a prohibited substance or there is evidence of such use, they may demand that the pilot be tested in accordance with DFNZ procedures.
-If such a test proves positive, its cost will be at the pilot's expense and they will face an appropriate sanction, such as disqualification of the pilot's results if the violation occurs during a gliding competition.
-Repeat offenders may face escalating sanctions culminating in a life ban from participating in the sport.
+- World Anti-Doping Code means the World Anti-Doping Code 2003 adopted by the World Anti-Doping Agency, as amended from time to time. - 15.2 The Sport Integrity Commission is responsible for delivering every aspect of NZ's compliance with the World Anti-Doping Code.
+Reference GNZ Advisory Circular AC 1-03 Anti-Doping Policy. - 15.3 If at any time a CFI or Contest Director suspects that a pilot is affected by the use of a substance prohibited by the above code or there is evidence of such use, they may demand that the pilot be tested in accordance with Sport Integrity Commission procedures.
+If such a test proves positive, its cost will be at the pilot's expense and they are likely to face an appropriate sanction, such as disqualification of the pilot's results if the violation occurs during a gliding competition.
+The Integrity Commission may also determine whether a breach of the code has occurred and impose sanctions.